By Lee Ann Buttery

 When it comes to caring about your health

-, skin care should be no exception.
+care should be no exception.
 One type of skin care ingredient—Alpha Hydroxy Acids (AHAs)—are derived from natural sources to offer varying levels of exfoliation.
-They can help address hyperpigmentation and other signs of aging as well as acne.
+They can help address hyperpigmentation and other signs of aging as well

 There are various types of AHAs, including Glycolic Acid, Lactic Acid, Citric Acid, Malic Acid and Tartaric Acid.
 Aside from their exfoliating abilities, they each play a unique role in helping to improve the skin.
 Alpha Hydroxy Acids are used in all types of skin care products, from cleansers to toners and moisturizers.